egagli/sar_snowmelt_timing/README.md

-# Tools for Exploring Snowmelt timing using Sentinel-1 C-band SAR
+# Tools for exploring snowmelt timing using Sentinel-1 C-band SAR

 This repository contains notebooks and tools to identify snowmelt timing using timeseries analysis of backscatter of Sentinel-1 C-band SAR.
 This toolbox makes use of [Analysis Ready Sentinel-1 Backscatter Imagery](https://registry.opendata.aws/sentinel-1-rtc-indigo/) (Sentinel-1 RTC data) hosted on AWS managed by Indigo Ag, Inc. Special thanks to [Scott Henderson](https://github.com/scottyhq) for his [aws-rtc-stac](https://github.com/relativeorbit/aws-rtc-stac) repository which allows the creation of static STAC catalogs used in this repository.